casid/jte/DOCUMENTATION.md

 #### Maven

-There is a [Maven plugin](https://github.com/casid/jte-maven-compiler-plugin) you can use to precompile all templates during the Maven build.
+You can use a [Maven plugin](https://github.com/casid/jte-maven-compiler-plugin) to precompile all templates during the Maven build.
 You would need to put this in build / plugins of your projects' `pom.xml`.
-Please note that paths specified in Java need to match those specified in Maven.
+Please note that paths specified in Java must match those specified in Maven.

 > [!IMPORTANT]
-> It is recommended to create a variable like `${jte.version}` in Maven, to ensure that the jte maven plugin always matches your jte dependency.
+> Make sure the jte maven plugin version matches the jte dependency version.
+You can create a `${jte.version}` to sync the versions easily.

 ```xml
 <plugin>